pryrt/nppStuff/CommunityForum/FAQ/CompileOrConvert.md

 workDir=C:\Users\XYZ\AppData\Local\Temp
 ```

 The selected text will be written to the `progInput` file.
 Then `progCmd` will be run, which decrypts from the same file as `progInput`, and puts the result in the same file as `progOutput`.
 Then the plugin replaces the selected text with the contents of the `progOutput` file.
+The `$(TIMESTAMP)` is used as part of the filename, so each time the plugin action is run, the temporary files will be different.